ubccr/akrr/docker/hpcg/README.md

 Adding flexibility so that the script identifies what the optimal benchmark to use would be

-Most updated version: pshoff/hpcg_benchmark:auto (06/03/19) - figures out which version to use (of avx, avx2, or skx from site above)
+Most updated version: pshoff/akrr_benchmarks:hpcg - has appsigcheck and script has common practices

 Older versions:
+- pshoff/hpcg_benchmark:auto (06/03/19) - automatically figures out which one to use, but didn't have appsigcheck of executable

-pshoff/hpcg_benchmark:avx (05/31/19) - uses avx exclusively
+- pshoff/hpcg_benchmark:avx (05/31/19) - uses avx exclusively

-pshoff/hpcg_benchmark:avx2 (06/03/19) - uses avx2 exclusively
+- pshoff/hpcg_benchmark:avx2 (06/03/19) - uses avx2 exclusively